MariaKlap/Master-Script/README.md

 db_path = r'C:\Path\To\Your\RI.db'  # ← replace with actual path

 conn = sqlite3.connect(db_path)
 query = "SELECT * FROM regulatory_intelligence"
 df = pd.read_sql_query(query, conn)
 conn.close()

 Click OK and import the data.

 Build your report as needed and publish it to the Power BI Service.

-### 4. Email Template to RA Department - attached files: RI_News.docx & RI.xlsx
+✉️ 4.
+Email Template to RA Department
+Attach the following files: RI_News.docx & RI.xlsx

 Subject: Monthly Regulatory Intelligence Update

+Body:

 Dear All,